-Jen Dan is an established and enthusiastic music writer and artist interviewer.
-She writes reviews, premieres, and news and interviews artists for various music sites including Northern Transmissions, Delusions Of Adequacy, Rebel Noise, Stereo Embers Magazine, The Record Stache, and Indie Music Review.
-She also is the owner of Stratosphere Fanzine Yahoo Group and gives feedback to music artists at Fluence.
-A long-time reader of The Big Takeover magazine, Jen is excited to now come on board as a contributor.
-Her focus is on indie pop, indie rock, electronic, and alt-folk music, but she is not limited to those genres.
-She is an avid fan of the recently reunited U.K. dream-pop band Lush and a music-related highlight of hers was receiving lead singer Miki Berenyi’s interview replies via letter in the 1990s.
+Jen Dan is an established and enthusiastic music writer who currently edits the News/Premieres section at this website.
+She publishes premieres, writes reviews and news, and interviews acts/artists for various music sites, including Rebel Noise, Stereo Embers Magazine, and The Record Stache.
+She is also the owner of Stratosphere Fanzine Yahoo Group and gives feedback to bands/singers at Fluence.
+She has written extensively for Delusions Of Adequacy and has contributed to Northern Transmissions, Indie Music Review, and more music sties.
+A long-time reader of The Big Takeover magazine, Jen is excited to contribute to both the magazine and website.
+Her focus is on rock of all kinds, dream-pop/shoegaze, and post-punk/darkwave music, but she is not limited to those genres.

 Nate Jespersen of post-punk/darkwave Ultrviolence reveals details about the band’s resonant, restless, noir sound, his magnetic vocals and therapeutic creative process, and riveting upcoming EP.